pbcquoc/crnn/README.md

 ```
 python train.py --root {root_folder} --train train --val test --alphabet char --pretrain {pretrain_model}
 ```
-To use GPU to speed up your training, just pass ``--cuda`` in options
+To use GPU to speed up your training, just pass ``--cuda`` in options.
+Your trained model will be exported you `--save_model` in options.
+Please see the code for more optitions.

 # Predict
 # Dependences
 # Any Problems: